-Kahini programs focus on craft, community and inspiration.
-Our international collective hosts the Kāpiti Writers’ Retreat and the Kāpiti Series in Aotearoa; the Kampala Writers’ Conference and school and community programs in Kenya and Uganda; the Kaua’i Writers’ Retreat and the Desert Writers’ Retreat in the United States; and Eleven Stories, the online writing course and community that brings together writers from all over the world.
+Kahini’s writing programs focus on craft, community and inspiration.
+Our global collective of artists and writers hosts the Kāpiti Writers’ Retreat and the Kāpiti Series in Oceania; the Kampala Writers’ Retreat and school and community programs in Africa; the Kaua’i Writers’ Retreat in the Americas; and Kahini, the monthly magazine that results in the creation, revision, and publication of your work.

 Our writing programs provide the space and opportunity to create, revise, and develop new work; deepen our creative practice; and finalise work for publication and/or public performance.